integration code

 Author: Valerie Baker

 A great way of marketing is email newsletters.
-Though this method may seem a bit outdated, but there are still followers who do not like to use social media in general.
-For people who are interested in your company/organization they look forward to that monthly or weekly mailer that goes out.
-Sure, a decent amount of people will throw the emails in the recycle bin, but that’s just the way things are.
+Though this method may seem a bit outdated, there are still followers who do not like to use social media in general.
+People who are interested in your company/organization look forward to that monthly or weekly mailer that goes out.
+Sure, a decent number of people will throw the emails in the recycle bin, but that’s just the way things are.
 There are certain design methods that will help get your message across as opposed to not being seen at all.

 1. Keep things simple.
-You don’t need to have paragraphs and paragraphs on your email newsletter.
+You don’t need to have paragraphs and paragraphs in your email newsletter.
 That’s what your website is for!
-The email newsletters main purpose is to get people over to your website so it needs to be enticing.
+The email newsletters’ main purpose is to get people over to your website, so it needs to be enticing.
 A user most likely isn’t going to sit and read over a 300-word email (I know I am not).
-Don’t shove information down the user’s throat, instead give them a chance to learn about you and what you’re offering them.
+Don’t shove information down the user’s throat; instead, give them a chance to learn about you and what you’re offering them.

 Valerie Baker